County Laois Ireland · Co. Laois · Rosenallis Save · Share

 Rosenallis

-Quaker village where the Slieve Blooms begin.
-Walking country, mostly.
+The oldest Quaker village in Ireland, where the River Barrow rises and the Slieve Blooms begin.

 Population